MoodLogger/eunoia3/README.md

 - Your selections are automatically saved to the browser's local storage.
 - The overall score for each theme (-2 to +2) and the calculated overall mood icon (Bad/Normal/Good) will update automatically.
 - **Analyze Moods:** After logging data for at least 3 days, click "Analyze Moods" (requires Genkit server running and API key) to get AI-powered insights.
-- **Export to Sheets:** Click "Export to Sheets" to append the current day's date and overall theme scores as a new row to the configured Google Sheet (requires Google Sheets API setup).
+- **Export to Sheets:** Click "Export to Sheets" to append the current day's date and overall theme scores as a new row to the configured Google Sheet (requires Google Sheets API setup as described above).

 ## Data Storage

 - Daily assessment data is stored in the browser's **Local Storage**.
 Clearing your browser data will remove the stored logs.
-- The "Export to Sheets" feature provides a way to back up your data externally.
+- The "Export to Sheets" feature provides a way to back up your data externally to the specific Google Sheet you configured via `GOOGLE_SHEET_ID` and shared with the service account.

 ## Building for Production